rongmon/rbvfit/docs/quick-start-guide.md

 ---

-**🎉 Congratulations!** You've successfully run your first rbvfit2 absorption line fit.
+**🎉 Congratulations!** You've successfully run your first rbvfit2 absorption line fit using the new unified interface.

 **Next recommended steps:**
 1. Try the [Interactive Tutorial](tutorials.md#3-single-instrument-analysis)